foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 Marching to the dull hum
 of bright fluorescent lights

-Tessellated plastic squares - An unfamiliar ceiling
+Tessellated plastic squares
+An unfamiliar ceiling
 Smother me to dull the screams
-Under an unfamiliar ceiling
+An unfamiliar ceiling

 ~~A body pitifully yielding to your hands~~